diced/zipline-docs/docs/config/discord.md

-# Discord
+# Discord Notifications

-This page documents the discord webhook configuration of Zipline.
+This page documents the Discord webhook configuration of Zipline.

 ## `DISCORD_URL`